 Mojo includes 2 Type-A "host" USB 2.0 ports.
-These are mainly used for updating the software, for file functions, for connecting the Wi-Fi USB dongle or for accepting external MIDI accessories.
-An interesting use for a USB system port is the possibility to connect a "Class-compliant USB-MIDI device", i.e. one of the many MIDI devices that don't need special drivers when they are connected to a conventional computer.
+These are mainly used for updating the software, for file functions or for accepting external MIDI accessories.
+An interesting use for a USB system port is the possibility to connect a "Class-compliant USB-MIDI device", i.e. one of any MIDI devices that don't need special drivers when they are connected to a conventional computer.
 The Mojo will recognize USB-MIDI devices and will use them along with any other MIDI equipment connected to either one or both the classic MIDI inputs located on the rear panel.